Henry Cisneros: After leaving public office

 After leaving HUD in January 1997, Cisneros moved his family to Los Angeles and served from 1997 to 2000 as president and chief operating officer of Univision Communications, the nation's largest Spanish-language broadcaster that had become the fifth-most-watched television network in the nation.
 Cisneros currently serves on Univision's board of directors.
 By 2000, Cisneros and his wife moved back to San Antonio.

-Upon returning to San Antonio, Cisneros established a firm to develop affordable housing there, and in other American cities.
-His commitment was to develop homes affordable to the core of America's workers such as police, nurses, teachers and city workers.
+Upon returning to San Antonio, Cisneros established a firm to develop affordable housing there and in other American cities.
+His commitment was to develop homes affordable to the core of America's workers, such as police, nurses, teachers, and city workers.
 "Home ownership is the way people step into the American dream," Cisneros told the San Diego Union-Tribune.
 "It creates access to the levers of wealth."
-The company that he formed in 2000 as American City Vista to develop residential areas in the central zones of many of the nation's major metropolitan areas evolved to become CityView.
+The company he founded in 2000, American City Vista, to develop residential areas in the central zones of many of the nation's major metropolitan areas, evolved into CityView.

 In November 2015, Cisneros became an equity partner in Siebert Brandford Shank & Co, an investment banking firm, subsequently called Siebert, Cisneros, Shank & Co.
 L.L.C.

-Cisneros' continued active involvement in the real estate industry has led to him receiving multiple national honors.
+Cisneros' continued involvement in the real estate industry led to him receiving multiple national honors.
 In 2006, Builder magazine named Cisneros #18 out of the top 50 most influential people in the real estate industry.
 In June 2007, Cisneros was inducted into the National Association of Homebuilders (NAHB) "Builders Hall of Fame" and honored by the National Housing Conference as the "Housing Person of the Year."

+Philanthropic efforts and board memberships

 As a private citizen, Cisneros remains active in non-profit and civic leadership.
-He was an advisor for the American Democracy Institute; a trustee for the American Film Institute; and co-chair of The National Commission on Fair Housing and Equal Opportunity, to name a few.
-Cisneros is currently a board member for the Greater San Antonio Chamber of Commerce, and after-School All-Stars, founded by California Governor Arnold Schwarzenegger, in addition to being a member of the Advisory Boards of the Bill and Melinda Gates Foundation and the Broad Foundation, among others.
-He also took a role in corporate leadership and has served as a board member for Live Nation, in addition to the boards of major builder KB Home and the largest mortgage lender in the nation at one time, Countrywide Financial — two companies among many that prospered in the housing boom, drawing criticism along the way for abusive business practices.
+He was an advisor to the American Democracy Institute; a trustee of the American Film Institute; and co-chair of the National Commission on Fair Housing and Equal Opportunity, to name a few.
+Cisneros is currently a board member for the Greater San Antonio Chamber of Commerce and after-School All-Stars, founded by California Governor Arnold Schwarzenegger, in addition to being a member of the Advisory Boards of the Bill and Melinda Gates Foundation and the Broad Foundation, among others.
+He also held a role in corporate leadership and has served as a board member of Live Nation, as well as the boards of major builder KB Home and the largest mortgage lender in the nation at one time, Countrywide Financial.